 Textile-integrated Motion Sensing in Seating and Lying Surfaces

-Many people spend a large part of their everyday working life sitting down.
-The possible consequences are back pain, stiff neck or muscles due to the one-sided stress on the spine and muscles.
+A lot of us spend a large portion of their everyday working life sitting down.
+The possible consequences are back pain, stiff necks, or muscle tension due to the one-sided stress on the spine and muscles.

-But how exactly do we sit and how should seating furniture be designed so that we can sit better and "healthier"?
+But how do we actually sit, and how should seating furniture be designed to promote better and healthier sitting?

-Information such as the sitting position and movements of the seated person are acquired by the capacitive motion sensors integrated into the seating surface and backrest.
+Capacitive motion sensors embedded in seating surfaces and backrests collect information about sitting positions and movements of seated individuals.
 Similar to a smartphone touchscreen, 72 sensors register every movement in real time.
 Textile-integrated, capacitive motion sensing combines inconspicuous sensor technology for capturing body movements with robust algorithms for mapping and interpreting movement behavior while sitting.

 This capacitive motion sensor technology is integrated into the »Smart Chair« technology demonstrator created by Fraunhofer IIS.